Building A Budget With Allocations - All Flexibility Levels

 Allocation Flexibilities

-School social workers and school psychologists are Level 2 flexibility allocations and any change must still ensure that school mental health needs are met for the school community based on the position roles below.
-No school will be allowed to petition away their allocation to zero (0).
+School Social Workers and School Psychologists are level 2 flexibility allocations, and any change must still ensure that school mental health needs are met for the school community based on the position roles above.
+No school will be allowed to petition away their allocation to zero.
+Please see the guidance below for additional information related to petitions.

-Nigel Jackson, Director, School Mental Health – Nigel.Jackson3@k12.dc.gov
+- Nigel Jackson, Director, School Mental Health (Social Work) – nigel.jackson3@k12.dc.gov

 School Counselors